 However, this huge lapse in security can pose a serious threat to the security of your organisation.
 With attacks against businesses doubling in just five years, organisations can longer be complacent in their approach to data protection.

-Keeping a clear desk at work is often one of the most overlooked areas of data security in the workplace and without the proper precautions in place, information and assets on a desk can easily be accessed and taken by an unauthorised person.
+Keeping a clear desk and clear screen at work is often one of the most overlooked areas of data security in the workplace.
+Without the proper precautions in place, information and assets on a desk can easily be accessed and taken by an unauthorised person.

 It’s easy to think that the information we have on our desks holds no value, but passwords scribbled on sticky notes, login details left in notepads, important client information stored away in an unlocked drawer can all be extremely valuable to a criminal.